Selling, buying or transferring a property

 • You may have been entitled to an exemption, or waiver, from the HHC, but did not claim it.
 If so, you should request the relevant certificate from the Local Government Management Agency (LGMA):

-• Self-correct any return where you under-declared the 2013 and, or the 2021 value(s).
+• Self-correct any return where you under-declared the relevant valuation(s).
 You must pay any additional taxes and interest due.

-• Ensure that you meet the conditions for any exemption you have claimed .
+• Ensure that any exemption you claimed has been verified by Revenue.
+If your exemption is not Revenue verified, you must apply to Revenue for verification before the property can be sold or transferred.
 You must hold the documentation in support of your exemption.

 • If your claim for exemption was made incorrectly, you must: